moshuum/tf-log4j-aws-poc/readme.md

 ## Project Description
 This project files demostrate a proof-of-concept of log4j vulnerability (CVE-2021-44228) on AWS using Terraform Infrastructure-as-a-code means.

+There are 2 demo in this project:
+1. single-instance contains a vulnerable server, you can use your personal computer to exploit the server, the server should be protected with AWS WAF.
+2. double-instance contans 2 services, the vulnerable server can only be access from the reverse proxy server, the reverse proxy should be protected by ModSecurity.

+Conclusion:
+The 1st demo demostrate a successful exploit using AWS WAF.
+The 2nd demo was an unsuccessful attempt when ModSecurity is in placed.
+Removing ModSecurity the exploit will be successful.
+It may be because ModSecurity is an active project therefore the vulnerable strings has been identified and filtered.

 # Credit
 This poc was from :
 https://github.com/kozmer/log4j-shell-poc